 Pseudostem borer: Stem borers cause much damage to the plant.
 The grubs of this pest bore into pseudostem.
 As a result, the leaves turn yellow, wither and untimely the plant dies.

-Panama wilt: This disease is most serious in poorly drained soil and in the land where you plant banana year after year.
+Panama wilt: This disease is most serious in poorly drained soil and in the land where you plant bananas year after year.
 Affected plants show yellowing of leaves which later hang around the pseudostem and wither.

 Bunchy top: This is a viral disease.
 Infected plants show short and narrow leaves together at the top of the pseudostem to form a bunch.